MRC-Epid-it24/intake24/docs/developer/getting-started.md

 - `QUEUE_REDIS_HOST` —  set to `192.168.56.4` if using the development VM or alternatively point to your own Redis instance.

-Check that the settings are correct by starting the server with `npm run dev`.
+Check that the settings are correct by starting the server with `pnpm dev`.

 ## API access